Triptych, May–June 1973: Biographical context

 In October 1971, Dyer accompanied Bacon to Paris for the opening of the artist's retrospective at the Grand Palais.
 The show was the high point of Bacon's career to date, and he was now being described as Britain's "greatest living painter".
 Dyer was now a desperate man, and although he was "allowed" to attend, he was well aware that he was "slipping", in every sense, out of the picture.
-To draw Bacon's attention he earlier planted cannabis in Bacon's flat, then phoned the police, and he had attempted suicide on a number of occasions.
+To draw Bacon's attention he earlier planted cannabis in Bacon's flat, then phoned the police, and he had attempted suicide on several occasions.
 Dyer committed suicide, via an overdose of barbiturates, on the eve of the Paris exhibition in their shared hotel room.
 Bacon spent the following day surrounded by people eager to meet him.
-In mid-evening he was informed that Dyer had taken an overdose of barbiturates and was dead.
+In mid-evening, he was informed that Dyer had taken an overdose of barbiturates and was dead.
 Though devastated, Bacon continued with the retrospective and displayed powers of self-control "to which few of us could aspire", according to Russell.
 Bacon was deeply affected by the loss of Dyer, and he had recently lost four other friends and his nanny.
 From this point on, death haunted his life and work.
 Though he gave a stoic appearance at the time, he was inwardly broken.
 He did not express his feelings to critics, but later admitted to friends that "daemons, disaster and loss" now stalked him as if his own version of the Eumenides.
 Bacon spent the remainder of his stay in Paris attending to promotional activities and funeral arrangements.
 He returned to London later that week to comfort Dyer's family.
 The funeral proved to be an emotional affair for all, and many of Dyer's friends, including hardened East-End criminals, broke down in tears.
-As the coffin was lowered into the grave one attendant screamed "you bloody fool!".
+As the coffin was lowered into the grave, one attendant screamed, "You bloody fool!".
 Although Bacon remained stoic throughout, in the following months Dyer preoccupied his imagination as never before.
-To confront his loss, he painted a number of tributes on small canvasses and his three "Black Triptych" masterpieces.
+To confront his loss, he painted several tributes on small canvases and his three "Black Triptych" masterpieces.